Looking for free things to do in Italy?

 1. Drink out of a lion’s head: public fountains are everywhere.

 2. Wake up at dawn and take photos.
 You’ll score good light and empty streets; it’s what the pros do.

 3. Learn manners on your first day.
 Write simple Italian greetings on a sticky note and attach it to your wallet.
 Try please (per favore), thanks (grazie), and bye-bye (arrivederci or ciao).

 4. Smile more + worry less (also essential for life in general).

 5. Use a credit card with no “foreign transaction” fees.
 Typically credit cards charge an additional fee (around 2.5%) when you charge an item in a foreign currency — but you can avoid that scam and carry a card without the fee.
-For a list of great travel cards look here (if you’re American).
-For Canadians look here and here.
+We’ve written a post about all kinds of money matters in Italy, complete with a list of great travel cards we recommend.

 6. Write down epiphanies (cause they fade).

 7. Take a photo of every person you talk to in one day.

 8. Visit an Italian festival (here’s a list).
 Sharing the energy of the Venice film festival or Carnivale won’t cost you anything more than extra planning.

 9. Ask your hotel for a free room upgrade.